 Safety kits for road trips are all about emergency preparedness.
 Road flares, bottled water, a spare tire, car jack, tire iron, and set of jumper cables are all essential before you hit the road.
 While these items should be with you in case of a breakdown, there are others that make your road trip safer.
 For instance, sunglasses are a must if you plan to spend hours on the road.
 Even on cloudy days, the glare from the sun can make you squint and even damage your eyes after long exposure.
 If you already have a frame you like, replacement lenses are an option as well.

 Downhill mountain bikes, road races or long-haul tours all require one thing at some point: a spare tube.
 Of course a sturdy helmet is a must, though for road rides the most consistent danger is traffic.
 This makes a bright headlight and flashing taillight crucial, even at daytime hours.
-Protect your person with a road crash kit, like the Brave Soldier Crash Pak from Performance Bike, or make your own with some antiseptic ointment, wound dressing, surgical sponges, some stretch net burn gauze, and a few Band-Aids for smaller cuts and scrapes.
+Protect your person with a road crash kit, or make your own with some antiseptic ointment, wound dressing, surgical sponges, some stretch net burn gauze, and a few Band-Aids for smaller cuts and scrapes.
 While the hope is you’ll never need these items, you don’t want to be without them.

 For the Trail